SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 ## Exercise 3.9 Assign Role Collections and Access the Deployed Application

-After completing these steps, you will have accessed your deployed application trough the SAP Cloud Platform cockpit.
+After completing these steps, you will have accessed your deployed application trough the SAP BTP cockpit.

 As we set it up this way, the deployed service can only be accessed when your user has a corresponing role collection assiged.
-If you tried to open the application without this authorization you would get a **Forbidden** pop up.
+If you tried to open the application without this authorization you would get a **Forbidden** pop-up.
 So, you need to assign the role collection to your user:

-1. In your trial account in the SAP Cloud Platform cockpit, navigate to the **Security** tab and choose **Trust Configuration**.
+1. In your trial account in the SAP BTP cockpit, navigate to the **Security** tab and choose **Trust Configuration**.
 Click on the **Default Entity Provider** link.

 ![CP Trust](./images/RiskManagement-Trust.png)

-2. Enter the email address for your Cloud Platform account (the one you used to log on) and press the **Show Assignments** button.
-The press the **Assign Role Collection** button and choose **RiskManager-dev** in the dropdown box.
+2. Enter the email address for your SAP BTP account (the one you used to log on) and press the **Show Assignments** button.
+Then press the **Assign Role Collection** button and choose **RiskManager-dev** in the dropdown box.
 Press the **Assign Role Collection** button
 ![CP RoleCollection](./images/RiskManagement-RoleCollection.png)

 Now you are ready to access the application!